rqlite/rqlite/README.md

 With just these few steps you've now got a fault-tolerant, distributed relational database.
 For full details on creating and managing real clusters check out [this documentation](https://github.com/rqlite/rqlite/blob/master/doc/CLUSTER_MGMT.md).

+There is also a rqlite _Discovery Service_, allowing nodes to automatically connect and form a cluster.
+This can be much more convenient, allowing clusters to be dynamically created.
+Check out [the documentation](https://github.com/rqlite/rqlite/blob/master/doc/DISCOVERY.md) for more details.

 ### Inserting records
 Let's insert some records via the [rqlite CLI](https://github.com/rqlite/rqlite/blob/master/doc/CLI.md), using standard SQLite commands.
 Once inserted, these records will be replicated across the cluster, in a durable and fault-tolerant manner.
 Your 3-node cluster can suffer the failure of a single node without any loss of functionality.
 ```